EnriqueSaracho/skills-tracker-03/README.md

   - I think I'm starting to get it.
 Express seems to have some similarities to SQL and PHP (CRUD), which I'm a bit more familiar with.

 - First try of running the application ended in a connection to database error.

   - I looked more closely into the Atlas_URI variable in config.env and corrected the password.
   - But the problem now is that, when I run the app, I don't see the console.log() that I'm supposed to see.
 Maybe because my MongoDB Atlas database is not called "employees" which appears to be specified in the guide's code.
   - Apparently I don't have a database jet, lol.
   - I downloaded a few sample databases, and changed the ATLAS_URI variable so that it has one of the databases included.
 Still doesn't show the expected log.
   - Kept trying for a while looking at the code in conn.js, config.env, record.js and server.js.
 Still not figured out but will keep going to see when I will meet the problem again in another process.

+- Commited conn.js with the my database user private password to github, smh.
+  - Immidiatly changed the password.
+  - Added the file containing the connection string to the .gitignore file.